getdock/public-docs/oauth.rst

 -----------------------------------------------------------

-You now have an ``authorization_code`` that you can use on a call to ``POST https://app.dock.io/api/v1/oauth/access-token`` to get the actual ``access token``.
+You now have an ``authorization_code`` that you can use on a call to ``GET https://app.dock.io/api/v1/oauth/access-token`` to get the actual ``access token``.
 This is the Token that is to be stored for this User in your application.
 Remember: this call needs to be made from the BE so the traffic is not visible in the User's browser.
-The following params are expected in the call:
+The following params are expected in the URL for this call:

 - ``grant_type``: ``authorization_code`` is expected by default.
 - ``code``: the ``authorization_code`` that you received in Step 2.